DanuserLab/u-track3D/README.md

 ![img](./tutosmaller/MIPParam.png)

-The detection parameters propose different algorithms for detection, the default approach being the one presented in the u-track 3D paper.
+The detection parameters propose different algorithms for detection, the default approach being the one presented in the u-track3D paper.
 In this beta version, the "Scales" dialog define the scales used for filtering and the Alpha value define sensitivity.
 Further  improvement will be made to separate different type of algorithms.

 ![img](./tutosmaller/DetetionParamaters.png)